-NLGJA – The Association of LGBTQ Journalists and the Centers for Disease Control and Prevention Division of HIV/AIDS Prevention have established a strategic partnership to increase access to information on HIV and AIDS prevention, testing, treatment and stigma reduction.
+NLGJA: The Association of LGBTQ Journalists and the Centers for Disease Control and Prevention Division of HIV/AIDS Prevention have established a strategic partnership to increase access to information on HIV and AIDS prevention, testing, treatment and stigma reduction.
 To help achieve the goal of getting the word out, especially to reach men who have sex with men, people of color and transgender Americans, NLGJA has launched a series of trainings and other resources for journalists as part of “New Ways: Reporting HIV & AIDS Today.”
-To further the reach, NLGJA has established three fellowships for working journalists.
+To further the reach, NLGJA has established two fellowships for working journalists.

 Option 1.
 The production and publication/broadcast of three (3) mutually agreed upon articles/multimedia packages, each 600 to 1,200 words long or in 1- to 3-minute segments.